ychalier/chrab/chat/webclient/README.md

 # webclient

+Check it out on [https://srabs.chalier.fr/webclient/](https://srabs.chalier.fr/webclient/)

 This is a simple HTML/JS client that is supposed to work with the [Node server](../) from this repo.
-All scripts are well commented in [script.js](script.js), so you can get inspiration for your own client from that.
+It follows a sort of MVC structure, with [controller.js](controller.js), [model.js](model.js) and [view.js](view.js), so you can get inspiration for your own client from that.
 In a nutshell, here is how it works:

  1. **Login phase:** retrieves a token from a username and a password
  2. **Channel fetch:** when a token is retrieved, let the user choose from all channels available on the server